yakeen15/amps/numerical methods/README.md

 ## Fitting a curve to 9 points using Lagrange interpolating polynomial
 Suppose we wish to find the curve that goes through 9 points.
-The 9 points are
+The 9 points are shown below.

 ![](https://raw.githubusercontent.com/yakeen15/amps/main/numerical%20methods/points.PNG)